amueller69/Law-School-Notes/Fall-2018/CivPro/09-Personal_Jurisdiction.md

 #### Kennedy Opinion

 Supreme court identifies "purposeful availment" as the governing rule and asserts the "stream-of-commerce" doctrine can't displace it.
-O'Connor's opinion in *Asahi* stating actions, not expectations, **empower** state to exercise jurisdiction should be the controlling standard. **Personal jurisdiction requires a sovereign-by-sovereign analysis of whether the conduct was directed at the society or economy existing within the jurisdiction of the forum so that the sovereign hs the power to to subject D to judgement concerning that act.** At no time did D engage in activities in the state of NJ that reveal an intent to invoke or benefit from the protection of its laws.
-Instead, marketing and sales efforts were directed at the US in general, no to a specfic state.
+O'Connor's opinion in *Asahi* stating actions, not expectations, **empower** state to exercise jurisdiction should be the controlling standard. **Personal jurisdiction requires a sovereign-by-sovereign analysis of whether the conduct was directed at the society or economy existing within the jurisdiction of the forum so that the sovereign hs the power to to subject D to judgement concerning that act.** Relevant question is one pertaining to the actual intent of D. Where did it intend to submit itself to the power of the state?
+At no time did D engage in activities in the state of NJ that reveal an intent to invoke or benefit from the protection of its laws.
+Instead, marketing and sales efforts were directed at the US in general, not to a specific state.

+#### Breyer & Alito Concurrence

+Needs to be something demonstrating that it would be fair to subject D to PJ based on level of activity and personal availment.
+The fact that only one machine ended up in NJ is evidence that it would be unfair based, on McIntyre's activity in the NJ market, to make it amenable to suit in NJ.
+Volume of sales used as a proxy for intent

 #### Ginsberg Dissent